TechEarl

 sudo passwd -l root

 This puts a ! in the hash so no password matches.
-You still become root through sudo (which does not use the root password), so nothing you rely on breaks.
+You still become root through sudo (which does not use the root password), so your day-to-day workflow keeps working.
 To check: sudo passwd -S root shows L.

 What you do NOT want

 Do not delete the root account or set its shell to nologin blindly: many system tools and recovery paths expect root to exist.
-Locking the password and disabling SSH root login achieves the security goal while keeping the account intact for sudo and single-user recovery.
+Locking the password and disabling SSH root login achieves the security goal while keeping the account intact for sudo.
+Just remember the recovery caveat above: a locked root password also locks the default sulogin rescue prompt, so set up an alternative recovery path (or SYSTEMD_SULOGIN_FORCE=1) before you rely on it.

 FAQ